aze5/symchecker/README.md

 # symchecker
-checks if a file is a symlink or not

-This project was done for a small business that sells electronic components online.
-They have over 1.3 million files on a NAS device, most of them were symbolic links to a generic image of a component's case.
+This Python application checks the file system for files and symlinks and adds data to an SQL database accordingly.
+This code was written for a small business that sells electronic components online.
+They have over 1.3 million files on a NAS device, most of which are symbolic links to a generic image of a component's case.

-I was asked to write some code that would check whether a file was a symlink or not and write to a csv the following: filename, l or f (symlink or file), the path to the actual file if it was a symlink.

-After completing this, I was asked to write to two different csvs (one for symlinks and one for normal files) as the manager was having some problems using just the one csv.
-Finally, to make the managers life easier in the future, i was asked to write some code to run sql commands to update his database

-Unfortunately, I didn't use git to keep track of all the changes as this was one of my first projects, so this repo only includes the final version.
+## Prerequisites
+- Python 3.x
+- pymysql package
+- MySQL Server

+## Installation
+1. Clone or download the project files.
+2. Install pymysql using pip: `pip install pymysql`
+3. Make sure you have a MySQL Server instance running.
+4. Update the connection details in the cnxn variable in the symchecker.py file.

+## Usage
+1. Open the command prompt or terminal and navigate to the project directory.
+2. Run the symchecker.py file: `python symchecker.py`

+The application will iterate through the file system starting from the working_dir directory specified in the code.
+Files and symlinks will be identified and data will be added to the `pictures_location_table` table in the SQL database.
+The `products_table` table will be updated with the `productid` value from `pictures_location_table` where `productcode` values match.
+Two CSV files will be created in the project directory: `filepath_to_file.csv` and `filepath_to_symlink.csv`.
+These files will contain the details of the files and symlinks found in the file system.
+##### *Note*: This application will truncate the pictures_location_table table before inserting new data.
+Make sure you have a backup of the data before running the application.